resplab/epicUS/vignettes/Calibrate_Smoking.md

 This figure serves to assess the face validity of the simulated trajectory of average pack-years per smoker over time.
-Due to the absence of nationally representative longitudinal data on cumulative smoking exposure (pack-years) in the United States, we rely on trends in smoking intensity to estimate impact on pack-years.
+Due to the absence of nationally representative longitudinal data on cumulative smoking exposure (pack-years) in the United States, trends in smoking intensity was used to estimate the impact on pack-years.

 Evidence from Cornelius et al. 2022 published in the CDC’s Morbidity and Mortality Weekly Report (DOI: 10.15585/mmwr.mm7111a1) highlights a sustained decline in cigarette consumption among daily smokers between 2005 and 2020.
 During this period: